Page current as of 5pm Wednesday 28 October 2020

 Is a border pass required?
 Yes – if entering South Australia from any other state.

 Is a mandatory COVID-19 test required?
-Yes – Essential freight workers will be required to undertake a COVID-19 test within 24 hours of arrival and again on day 12 if they remain in the state unless they can provide to a requesting officer evidence of a test or test results from the preceding seven days.
+Yes – Mandatory testing is still required for essential freight workers entering from Victoria, residents of Victoria and anyone who has been in Victoria in the last 14 days.
+You will be required to undertake a COVID-19 test within 24 hours of arrival and again on day 12 if you remain in the state unless you can provide to a requesting officer evidence of a test or test results from the preceding seven days.

 Where to get tested for COVID-19?
 South Australia COVID-19 Clinics and Testing Centres